ches-001/Proximal-Policy-Optimization-on-control-of-Custom-Continuous-Action-Space-Environment/readme.md

 ## The Environment

-The environment is a single sinusoidal lane with upper and lower boundaries, each point in the siusoidal lane is governed by the equation:
+The environment is a single sinusoidal line with right and left boundaries, forming a sinusoidal lane, each point in the siusoidal lane is governed by the equation:

 $y = A \cdot \sin(\omega \cdot x)$ the left and right lanes are offset by the center lane by 1 and -1 respectively.